appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 }
 ```

-With the `name` attribute of the `@EnterpriseBean`annotation you have the possibility to specify the name of the bean, you registered before by annotating it.
+In our case the `name` attribute of the `@EnterpriseBean` annotation injects an instance of `AStatelessSessionBean` at runtime.
 A more detailed description about the available annotations will follow later.

 > Property injection is the preferred, because of massive performance improvements.

 ##### Setter Injection

-The second possibility to inject an instance is setter injection.
+The second possibility to inject an instance is the setter injection.
+Setter injection allows developers to inject instances by using methods.

 ```php
 <?php